simonneutert/simonneutert.github.io/posts/2026-09-27-deno-nbb-repo.md

 GitHub.
 It was a small experiment with a simple question: **what if nbb ran on Deno instead of Node?**

-It was mostly a process of wrapping my head nbb and Deno, and figuring out how to make them work together.
+It was mostly a process of wrapping my head around nbb and Deno, and figuring out how to make them work together.
 I dabbled with [borkdude/bebo](https://github.com/borkdude/bebo) some time ago, and I wanted to see if I could leverage Deno's built-in tooling to make a tiny, self-contained binary that runs ClojureScript.
 Most importantly, I wanted to see if I could